-IATA Resolution 753 on baggage tracking is intended to encourage airlines to further reduce mishandling by implementing cross-industry tracking for every baggage journey.
+IATA Resolution 753 on baggage tracking enables airlines to address the challenge of baggage mishandling by implementing cross-industry tracking for every baggage journey.

-According to Resolution 753, airlines must track baggage at four key points in the baggage journey as follows:
+According to Resolution 753 in effect from June 2018, airlines must track baggage at four key points in the baggage journey as follows:

 - Loading to the aircraft

 And airlines need to share the tracking information with their interline journey partners as needed.